aimms/documentation/webui/library.rst

 .. aimms:procedure:: RequestFileDownload(fname)

-  This procedure can be used to download a file programmatically from the AIMMS application.
+  This procedure can be used to download a file programmatically from the AIMMS application (running on a PRO server) to your local computer.
+  At the end of the execution of this procedure the default download functionality of your browser is used to download the file on your local machine.

   The input argument ``fname`` is an string parameter which denotes the name of the downloaded file.
 For security reasons, no absolute paths are allowed to be specified for the location where the files to be downloaded are stored.
 Instead, this procedure uses the same conventions as described in the section `Download Widget <download-widget.html#filelocation>`__.